lsst-sqre/sqr-049/index.rst

 User routes
 -----------

-For all routes listed below with a ``username`` path parameter, only administrators may specify a username other than their own.
+For all routes listed below with a ``username`` path parameter, only tokens with ``admin:token`` scope may specify a username other than their own.

 ``POST /auth/api/v1/login``
     Used only by the web frontend.